RahulSDeshpande/tyriar.github.io/_posts/2014-05-29-xml-sitemaps-in-jekyll.md

 preview     : /images/2014/05/29/logo.png
 socialimage : /images/2014/05/29/logo.png
 primarytag  : Jekyll
-intro       : This post explains the what and why of <a href="http://www.growingwiththeweb.com/2014/03/xml-sitemaps.html">XML sitemaps</a> and shows how to implement one in <a href="http://jekyllrb.com/">Jekyll's</a> Liquid templating engine.
+intro       : This post demonstrates how to implement an <a href="http://www.growingwiththeweb.com/2014/03/xml-sitemaps.html">XML sitemap</a> in <a href="http://jekyllrb.com/">Jekyll's</a> Liquid templating engine.
+I recommend reading up on <a href="http://www.growingwiththeweb.com/2014/03/xml-sitemaps.html">XML sitemaps here</a> if you aren't familiar with them.
 ---

 {% include post-image.html class="right-col" alt="Jekyll logo" src="/images/2014/05/29/logo.png" %}

 ## Basic template

-Here is the basic Liquid template I use for my sitemap that defines:
+Here is the basic Liquid template used for Growing with the Web's <a href="http://www.growingwiththeweb.com/sitemap.xml">XML sitemap</a>, it defines:

 - All the posts in the site as 0.5 priority
 - All the pages in the site
    - The home page is marked to change daily with a priority of 1.0
    - Paged index pages using [paginator][4] as 0.1 priority
    - Other pages as 0.5 priority

-Parts that need to be modified to suit the site are <mark>marked</mark> with explainations in the variables section below.
+Parts that need to be modified to suit the site are <mark>marked</mark> with explanations in the variables section below.

 <!--prettify lang=xml-->
 <pre><code>{% raw %}---